tiagosiebler/bybit-api/README.md

   // keepAlive: true,

   /**
    * When using HTTP KeepAlive, how often to send TCP KeepAlive packets over sockets being kept alive.
-Default = 1000.
    * Only relevant if keepAlive is set to true.
    * Default: 1000 (defaults comes from https agent) */